 As a Commissioner of health services and an employer, Blackpool CCG is committed to Equality General Duty:

-- eliminate discrimination, harassment and victimisation;
+- Eliminating discrimination, harassment and victimisation;

-- foster good relations between people who share a relevant protected characteristic and those who do not.
+- Foster good relations between people who share a relevant protected characteristic and those who do not

-Blackpool CCG is working hard to ensure not only that its services are appropriate and accessible for all members of our community, but that no one is disadvantaged or discriminated against by the services we put in place.
+Blackpool CCG is working hard to ensure not only that its services are appropriate and accessible for all members of our community, but that no one is disadvantaged or discriminated against by the service we put in place.

 Blackpool faces some of the most challenging economic and social conditions in terms of areas of deprivation, educational attainment, health inequalities and life expectancy.

-As an organisation that buys health services on behalf of the local community we are working closely with local health providers, Blackpool Council, the police, the voluntary sector and community forums to improve the health and wellbeing of the people of Blackpool.
+As an organisation that buys health services on behalf of the local community we are working closely with local health providers, Blackpool Council, the Police, the Voluntary Sector and community forums to improve the health and wellbeing of the people of Blackpool.